 "Being a good lawyer means putting in the hours to be as fully prepared as possible, knowing that what you put in is what you will get back."

 In 1982, Professor Shafiroff returned to Southwestern as a member of the faculty.
 In addition to teaching a variety of courses, he served as the Associate Dean/Dean of Students from 1990 to 1993.
+For many years, he presented popular workshops for students on how to establish a solo law practice.
 He also presents popular workshops for students on how to establish a sole law practice.
 In 2002, Professor Shafiroff was named as the Irving D. and Florence Rosenberg Professor of Law.

 Most recently, Professor Shafiroff has authored the fourth edition to First-Year Law School Success: the Ultimate and Essential Guide for Every 1L.
 Read his article featured in the Daily Journal, "The Seven Deadly (1L) Sins," here.